 I believe these photos are great to have because it is your wedding day, so it’s a chance for you to feel amazing and showcase your wedding gown or suit.
 So why not be pampered in a way where you get to celebrate yourself and your significant other where all eyes are on you.

 An additional idea I thought I would add is boudoir photography.
 This is tasteful implied nudity or the bride wearing wedding lingerie.
 It’s an opportunity for the couple to have some sensual photographs taken for their significant other.
-It’s certainly not for everyone, but it’s another way of providing a gift to their partner, just like the first look when you’re walking down the aisle in your wedding gown.
+It’s certainly not for everyone, but it’s another way of providing a gift to their partner, just like the first look, or that expression you get to see when you’re walking down the aisle in your wedding gown.

 Editorial photography is creative & fun